afsheenb/logger_example/puppet/modules/accounts/README.markdown

 Specifies the user's uid number.
 Must be specified numerically.
 Default: undef.

+#### `system`

+Specifies if you want to create a system account.
+Default: false.

+## Functions

+### accounts_ssh_options_parser

+Parses an ssh authorized_keys option string into an array using its expected pattern which matches a crazy regex slightly modified from shellwords.
+The pattern should be a string.

 ## Limitations

 This module works with Puppet Enterprise 2015.3 and later.

 ### Changes from pe\_accounts

 The accounts module is designed to take the place of the pe\_accounts module that shipped with PE versions 2015.2 and earlier.
 Some of the changes include the removal of the base class, improving the validation, and allowing more flexibility regarding which files should or should not be managed in a user's home directory.

 For example, the .bashrc and .bash\_profile files are not managed by default but allow custom content to be passed in using the `bashrc_content` and `bash_profile_content` parameters.
 The content for these two files as managed by pe\_accounts can continue to be used by passing `bashrc_content => file('accounts/shell/bashrc')` and `bash_profile_content => file('accounts/shell/bash_profile')` to the `accounts::user` defined type.